 A cleaner (known as a Scout) will visit your room every day to empty the waste basket.
 The College will endeavour to clean your room thoroughly, including dusting, vacuuming and general cleaning, once a week.
 You must allow your Scout to have access to your room on the appropriate days and you must keep it tidy enough for him or her to clean it effectively.
 If you have any complaints or suggestions about cleaning, you should direct these to the Accommodation Manager.
-Persistent failure to keep your room in a tidy enough state for it to be cleaned will result in your being reported to the Dean.
+Persistent failure to keep your room in a tidy enough state for it to be cleaned will result in your being reported to the Domestic Bursar who may pass the matter on to the Dean.
 You will be charged for any costs necessary to return the room to a habitable state, eg carpet cleaning, repainting.